PT68K1A 68008 System Board

 Product Summary

-One question is what is the difference between SK*DOS and REX.
-SK*DOS was sold originally for $150 and REX was eventually released as shareware.
+One common question is what is the difference between SK*DOS and REX.
+SK*DOS was sold originally for $150 and REX was released as shareware.
 REX did not come with an assembler.
 Palm Beach Software sold an assembler and word processor separately for REX.
-SK*DOS and REX are very similar and in some cases will read disks from each other as they use the same disk format.
+SK*DOS and REX are very similar and usually read disks from each other as they use the same disk format.
 The programs are not compatible between the two operating systems, but the look and feel is very close between the two operating systems.
-Source code for some versions of both REX and SK*DOS is available but as of August, 2020, source code for REX as ported for the PT68K1A has not been located.
-Source code for REX for the PT68K2/4 is available and could be modified to work on the PT68K1A.

 GoTek Floppy Emulator

 With good floppy drives hard to come by, to say nothing of blank diskettes, an alternative is needed.
-A GoTek drive with a Flash Floppy firmware update is capable of reading and writing disk formats as used by SK*DOS, REX and OS9.
+A GoTek drive with Flashfloppy Firmware update is capable of reading and writing disk formats as used by FLEX and OS9 .
 The GoTek uses USB memory sticks to store images of floppy disks and can hold thousands of disk images on a single USB stick.
 The images can be emailed as well as downloaded over the internet.
-We supply boot disk images for the GoTek, so you will need to have at least one GoTek in your system.
-GoTek's are available from Amazon for about $30; the Flash floppy firmware is free; an OLED display adds a few dollars but should be considered a necessity, so you can see the name of the disk you are selecting.
-Otherwise you are selecting the disks by a number and not by the name of the disk image.

 Downloads